Few Republicans have confidence in elections. It's a long road for one group trying to change that - KTVZ

 “We’re arming people with facts,” said Kathy Bernier, state director of the nonprofit group, which emphasizes that it is nonpartisan.
 “The best way to help people understand is to bring the experts to them and connect with them like this.
 Then they can spread that information to their own friends, family and neighbors.”

-Bernier, a Republican former state senator, broke with her own party to criticize those who disseminate false election claims, drawing pushback from her fellow Republicans across the state.
-The event in late September was the second in a series she is planning to combat election doubts and conspiracy theories in Wisconsin.
-The groups plans to expand its efforts into Michigan and Pennsylvania.
+Bernier, a Republican former state senator, broke with her own party to criticize those who disseminate false election claims.
+The event in late September was the second in a series she is planning in Wisconsin.

 “I’ve been yelled at more times than I can count,” Bernier said.
 “People have sent out press releases chastising me.
 But I’m going to stand my ground because the truth is on my side, and this work needs to be done.”

+The effort to provide a clear view of how elections work comes as other groups are spreading a conflicting message in Wisconsin — that elections are rigged, not secure and that fraud is rampant.
+Their efforts are aided by prominent voices in the election conspiracy movement, including MyPillow founder Mike Lindell and Douglas Frank, who has visited Wisconsin regularly to speak at events spreading false claims of 2020 election fraud.

+These narratives have fueled an ongoing fight over an effort by legislative Republicans to fire Meagan Wolfe, the state’s nonpartisan elections commissioner and potentially replace her with someone favored by the GOP in time for the 2024 presidential election.
+Wolfe is scheduled to speak at another town hall hosted by Keep Our Republic later this month.

-She and others were flooded with questions from residents during the Suamico town hall: How are absentee voters being vetted, are ballot drop boxes secure, what’s the difference between voter registrations and ballot request forms, are dead people and undocumented immigrants voting?
-A meeting scheduled for three hours stretched to five as residents lingered until 10:30 at night.
+They also were reflected in a flood of questions from residents during the Suamico town hall: How are absentee voters being vetted, are ballot drop boxes secure, are dead people and undocumented immigrants voting?
+A meeting scheduled for three hours stretched to five as residents lingered until 10:30 p.m.

 “I can’t say for sure that we changed hearts and minds, but they were engaged, that’s for sure,” Bernier said.